* The website pertains to August 2017 enrollment *

-All of the above coursework must be completed with a letter grade of "C" or higher.
+- All of the above courses must be completed with a letter grade of "C" or better.

-Any of the above requirements not met by August 1 will need to be approved by the Program Director prior to enrollment with the understanding that all requirements will have to be met prior to program graduation.
+*#3 and #4 requirements not met by August 1 will have to be approved by the program director prior to enrollment with the understanding that all requirements will have to be met prior to program graduation.

 Although not required for consideration of admission, the program faculty strongly recommends that candidates complete an onsite observation in general radiography of a medical imaging department.
 Applicants are advised to allow sufficient observation time in general radiography to familiarize themselves with the role of radiographers in a health care setting.
 Observations may or may not be completed at a hospital affiliated with the Radiography Program.
 To request an observation at a St. Vincent Health hospital, contact one of the individuals listed below.

 For a variety of reasons, there are some individuals whose overall college GPA is adversely affected by a period of poor academic performance, such that their overall GPA is not an accurate indication of their true academic abilities.
 Many of these same students have subsequently demonstrated the ability to achieve academic success.
 The bankruptcy policy allows individuals to exclude an earlier portion of their academic record while still receiving credit for having passed prerequisite courses so that the GPA considered by the Program Admissions Committee more accurately reflects the student’s true academic abilities.
 The policy does not allow individuals to pick and choose poor classes or semesters, but instead allows an individual to convey, “that was me then, but this is what I am capable of now.”
 If you feel that this policy would benefit you we encourage you to submit your appeal.

 Applicants may request in writing to the program director that college grades prior to a specified date not be factored into the calculation of an overall college GPA and therefore not be considered as part of the selection criteria provided the following criteria are met.